Visual learner? Watch me make this sugar cream pie from start to finish!

 - Wrap each disk with plastic wrap and refrigerate until chilled (1-3 hours)

-- Roll one pie dough out and place into a greased 9-inch deep dish glass pie plate.
+- When ready to fill, roll one pie dough out and place into a greased 9-inch deep dish glass pie plate.

-- Place a pie weight onto the pie and bake for 30-35 minutes (may need longer). (see note on how to make a homemade pie weight if needed)
+- Place a pie weight onto the pie crust and bake in preheat 400 F. oven for 30-35 minutes, removing the weight at the halfway point to allow the pie to brown slightly (may need longer). (see note on how to make a homemade pie weight if needed)

 - Set partially baked pie crust aside while you prepare the filling.